muggy8/improbable/have-and-havenot/rM7jQact.md

 "Is Melody Ok?"
 She asked.

-"Not sure, I can return tomorrow with a healer if you don't have a clerk in your camp" I answered.
+"Not sure, I can return tomorrow with a healer if you don't have a healer in your camp" I answered.

 "N-no that's quite alright, we have healers in the camp to help out too.
 I'm just worried about Melody."
 Patrisha continued.